How to Make a Video Memoir

-Are you thinking of capturing your parents or grandparents on video sharing their stories?
-Are you wondering how to make a Video Memoir?
-Recording a parent or grandparent sharing memories is a great way to ensure their stories will be enjoyed for generations.
-But making an heirloom quality Video Memoir involves more than pushing the ‘record’ button on a camera.
+Are you thinking of recording your parents or grandparents sharing memories?
+Recording a parent or grandparent on video is a great way to ensure their stories and your family history will be available for younger generations to know.
+But making an heirloom quality Video Memoir involves more than simply pushing the ‘record’ button.

-As a Legacy Video producer, my work is to capture parents and grandparents’ stories in video memoirs.
-Below are a few of my suggestions on what you will need and need to know in order to make a Video Memoir.
+As a Legacy Video producer, below are a few of my own tips on what you will need and need to know in order to make a Video Memoir.

 How to Make a Video Memoir